Candied Sweet Potatoes with Marshmallows

 If you've been on the hunt for the ultimate sweet potato recipe for the holidays, I am so happy that you ended up here because this is it!

-These sweet potatoes are soft and lush a cooked in a sweet, buttery, brown sugar sauce.
+These sweet potatoes are soft and lush and cooked in a sweet, buttery, brown sugar sauce.
 Not just any old brown sugar sauce, though...it's a spiced rum sauce.

 Doesn't that sound amazing?
 It so is.
 They are family-friendly, so kids love them, too.
 You are never going to want to make sweet potatoes any other way again!